Kyle Tucker Player Props: Astros vs. Braves

-On Friday, Kyle Tucker (on the back of going 2-for-4 with an RBI) and the Houston Astros face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+On Saturday, Kyle Tucker (.455 slugging percentage in past 10 games, with no home runs) and the Houston Astros face the Atlanta Braves, whose starting pitcher will be Kyle Wright.
 First pitch is at 7:20 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with an RBI) against the Blue Jays.
+In his last game he had a hitless performance (0-for-4) against the Braves.

 Kyle Tucker Game Info & Props vs. the Braves